 Based on this data, InsideTracker offers personalized recommendations to help you get your biomarkers into the optimal range.
 These insights include advice on nutrition, supplements, lifestyle, and exercise.

 Overall, the Ultimate plan allows customers to enhance their athletic performance, improve cognition and mood, raise metabolism and boost energy, reduce inflammation, and aid liver function.
 The product can be upgraded to add InnerAge and DNA insights at any time.
 There are also four additional plans at different price points, each testing a subset of these 43 biomarkers, discussed below.

-For the same price as the High Performance plan, the Essential plan offers insights into 12 biomarkers.
-Rather than a focus on performance markers, however, this plan focuses on general wellness, measuring energy and metabolism markers as well as overall health.
+For $142 (using our discount), the Essential plan offers insights into 12 biomarkers.
+Rather than a focus on performance markers, this plan focuses on general wellness, measuring energy and metabolism markers as well as overall health.

 One of the potential downsides of the comprehensive blood biomarker testing is the need to visit a registered laboratory to provide the sample.
 To overcome this, InsideTracker also offers testing of a panel of 7 key wellness biomarkers that can be analyzed from finger-prick blood as opposed to requiring a blood draw from a vein.
 This means you can collect the sample from the comfort of your own home.
 InsideTracker’s Home Kit is available nationwide except in New York.